Programming Puzzles 4

 That’s it.
 That’s how we can factor quadratics by creating combinations of the factors of their coefficients.

-Scaling Python Microservices Part 3
+Scaling Python Microservices - service discovery

 In a previous blog post we’d seen how to use OpenTelemetry and Parca to instrument two microservcies.
 Imagine that our architecture has grown and we now have many microservices.
 For example, there is a microservice that is used to send emails, another which keeps track of user profile information, etc. We’d previously hardcoded the HTTP address of the second microservice to make a call from the first microservice.
 We could have, in a production environment, added a DNS entry which points to the load balancer and used that instead.
 However, when there are many microservcies, it becomes cumbersome to add these entries.
 Furthermore, any new microservice which depends on another microservice now needs to have the address as a part of its configuration.
 Maintaining a single repository, which can be used to find the microservices and their addresses, becomes difficult to maintain.
 An easier way to find services is to use service discovery - a dynamic way for one service to find another.
 In this post we’ll modify the previous architecture and add service discovery using Zookeeper.